5 min read

 Why IP Reputation Isn't Enough

-For years, a primary method of defense has been IP reputation—blocking traffic from IP addresses known to be malicious.
+For years, a primary method of defence has been IP reputation—blocking traffic from IP addresses known to be malicious.
 While simple and somewhat effective against basic attacks, this approach is increasingly unreliable in the face of modern threats.

 Furthermore, attackers leveraging cloud infrastructure use ephemeral IPs that exist for only a short time, rendering IP-based blocking a constant and losing game of cat and mouse.
-This approach also carries a high risk of "collateral damage," where legitimate users are blocked simply because they share an IP address with a bad actor, a common scenario with Carrier-Grade NAT (CGNAT) or public Wi-Fi.
+This approach also carries a high risk of "collateral damage", where legitimate users are blocked simply because they share an IP address with a bad actor, a common scenario with Carrier-Grade NAT (CGNAT) or public Wi-Fi.
 Relying solely on where a request comes from is no longer a viable strategy.

 Unmasking the Attacker's Tools with Network Fingerprinting

 When attackers rush to exploit a new vulnerability, they don't use standard web browsers.
 They quickly code scanners using programming languages and libraries like Python, Go, or Java.
 These tools and libraries create network connections with distinct, non-browser-like fingerprints.
-By analyzing these, we can block the scanner before it ever delivers its malicious payload.
+By analysing these, we can block the scanner before it ever delivers its malicious payload.

 TCP Fingerprinting

-This method identifies a device's operating system by analyzing how it implements the TCP protocol.
+This method identifies a device's operating system by analysing how it implements the TCP protocol.
 By examining nuances in TCP packets—like window size, Time to Live (TTL), and how the device responds to non-standard packets—we can identify the underlying system that created the request.

 TLS Fingerprinting

-This powerful technique analyzes the "ClientHello" message sent by the client during the initial TLS handshake to establish a secure connection.
+This technique analyses the "ClientHello" message sent by the client during the initial TLS handshake to establish a secure connection.
 The combination of TLS version, supported cipher suites, and extensions creates a unique fingerprint.
 This is a highly effective way of identifying the classes of connecting clients, such as those made by Go, Python, or Java libraries, which are commonly used for attack tooling.
 JA4 and JA3 are popular TLS fingerprint formats.

 HTTP/2 Fingerprinting

-This involves analyzing how clients use the HTTP/2 protocol, including their patterns in sending HTTP/2 frames and negotiating connections.
+This involves analysing how clients use the HTTP/2 protocol, including their patterns in sending HTTP/2 frames and negotiating connections.
 This makes it easier to differentiate between legitimate browsers, bots, and the custom applications used in an attack campaign.

 Defense in Depth